IndiaProjects2024/IndiaExchange/README.md

 India Exchange model will provide Balance Sheet and Key Metrics of a company in real time to traders with help of Stock Market Automation using Robotics and AI.

-We may expect to go live in coming days.
+We may expect to go live in a year.